psharma04/queeraus-governance/README.md

 # QueerAus Governance
 Governance documents for the QueerAus Mastodon server.

+## NOTHING HERE SHOULD BE CONSIDERED "IN EFFECT" UNTIL STATED ON https://aus.lgbt/about !!!

 ## Documents and Policies
 - [Privacy Policy](https://privacy.pks.ai)
 - [Code of Conduct](/code-of-conduct)